dilshankarunarathne/herb-classifier-backend/README.md

 1. A user can search what herbal plants can be medicinally useful for a certain illness / disease, and vice-versa.
 2. The model should at least be able to (trained for) identify three medicinal herbs.
-3. The users should be able to get the locations of which areas
+3. The users should be able to get the locations of which areas the plants would grow.

 ## Installation